avengerpenguin/systems-design/blog.md

 years to gain more experience of real world problems and reinforce the theory in their research.

-The talk also covered the difficulty in bringing new ideas or approaches into teams within enterprises due to change aversion.
+The talk also covered the difficulties of change aversion when bringing new ideas or approaches into teams within businesses.
 Many teams in industry are set on the norms and practices to which they have become accustomed and outside suggestion of changes to their processes can be met with disinterest or even scepticism.

-To build on this theme, I feel there is much value in practising software engineers looking to incorporate (and perhaps validate) ideas and approaches that are well formed and development in the research sphere.
+To build on this theme, I feel there is much value in practising software engineers looking to incorporate (and perhaps validate) ideas and approaches that are well formed and developed in the research sphere.
 The BBC are big proponents of Agile methodologies that advocate regular introspection of and improvements to process and practices, so it follows naturally that we should welcome small, iterative introduction of new (even if unfamiliar) ideas and techniques.

-I would hope that my attending such a conference is a step in the direction of bringing together the best of the research and enterprise worlds.
+I would hope that my attending such a conference is a step in the direction of bringing together the best of research and enterprise worlds.
 Maintaining a presence amongst those in research and contributing our practical experiences to the scientific literature can raise the profile of BBC Future Media as a world-class